hwdsl2/setup-ipsec-vpn/aws/README.md

 How to delete the CloudFormation stack?
 </summary>

 You may use the "Delete" button on the CloudFormation stack page to delete the CloudFormation stack you created and its associated resources.
-Note that when deleting the stack, the following resources will not be automatically deleted, you may manually delete them:
+Note that when deleting the stack, the S3 bucket that stores the generated IKEv2 credentials will not be automatically deleted.

-1. The EC2 key pair that was added during deployment.
-To manage your key pairs, go to EC2 console -> Key Pairs.
-1. The S3 bucket that stores the generated IKEv2 credentials.
 Refer to "How to retrieve the IKEv2 credentials following the deployment" above.
 </details>

 ## Author